mdancho84/mdancho84.github.io/_posts/2017-12-27-six-reasons-to-use-R-for-business.md

 ### Community Support

-You begin with R because of its capability, you stay with R because of its community.
+You begin learning R because of its capability, you stay with R because of its community.
 The R Community is the coolest part.
 It's tight-knit, opinionated, fun, silly, and highly knowledgeable... all of the things you want in a high performing team.

 #### Social/Web